Good nutrition and physical activity in the older population

-The number of elderly people worldwide will dramatically increase over the next decades.
+The number of older people worldwide will dramatically increase over the next decades.
 In 2040 people in Finland over 65 years old will account for more than one quarter of the whole population.
 At the same time the oldest cohort (over 85 years) is increasing in numbers most rapidly.

 Biological aging and disablement processes occur continuously and varies between individuals.
 Many factors affect individual aging and there is a large heterogeneity between individuals.
 Social, economic, physiological and psychological changes with aging have effects on eating patterns and nutritional status.
 On the other hand, the diet has an influence on the aging process as well.